Ways To Get Past Insecurities About Your Looks

 This point is not to say you can only be a svelte 110 pounds as a woman, or 190 pounds of well-defined muscle if you're a man.
 It's more that even if you're on the heavier or skinnier side, and are fine with that and it's working for you, there's still probably a weight and level of fitness where you'd look your best.
 Like if you're happy with being a curvier woman, there's still a difference between being 170 pounds vs 370.
 If you're slimmer guy you'll look better being in shape than skinny fat.

 Of course, while your weight and fitness can have a big affect on how you look, it's no secret that it's the hardest aspect of your appearance to change.
 It can be a pain to learn about fashion and go clothes shopping, but ultimately that takes a relatively small amount of time and effort.
 Having a procedure to fix your skin costs money, but once you've saved up and paid for it, it can then be done fairly quickly.
-Staying at a certain weight or maintaining a certain level of muscle along with low body fat percentage takes much, much more work.
+Staying at a certain weight or maintaining a certain level of muscle along with a low body fat percentage takes much, much more work.
 It can literally be a lifelong project, which requires energy and discipline every day.
-Trying to lose weight can bring up other mental baggage you'll have to deal with, like using food as a poor coping strategy.
+Trying to lose weight can bring up other mental baggage you'll have to deal with, like using food as an emotional coping strategy.
 More than with the other suggestions in this article, I don't want to imply that just because I can write it, and you can read it, that it's easy to just go out and do.

 Medical interventions to change your physical features